Coin-Operated Wetland (2021)

 Commissioned by Smithsonian Arts and Industries for the FUTURES exhibition (2021-22).

-Spatial design in collaboration JDMS Design.
+Spatial design in collaboration with JDMS Design.

 Plant selection in collaboration with Smithsonian Environmental Research Center and Smithsonian Gardens.